Azure/Avere/src/terraform/examples/azcopysync/README.md

 ## Audit access

 The SAS URI generated above can be used from anywhere.
-However, you can generate a SAS for each artist and their source IP by using the `--ip` parameter on the [generate-sas](https://docs.microsoft.com/en-us/cli/azure/storage/container?view=azure-cli-latest#az-storage-container-generate-sas) above in the cloud shell.
+However, you can generate a SAS for each artist and their source IP by using the `--ip` parameter on the [az storage container generate-sas](https://docs.microsoft.com/en-us/cli/azure/storage/container?view=azure-cli-latest#az-storage-container-generate-sas) command line as shown above.

 Additionally, you can enable logging on the account enabling the "Logging" flags in this [article](https://docs.microsoft.com/en-us/azure/storage/common/storage-monitor-storage-account).